mokshith245/Web-Application-with-AWS-Lambda-and-DynamoDB/README.md

 - How to deploy and test AWS Lambda functions using the AWS Console and CLI.
 - The basics of DynamoDB, including table creation, primary keys, and CRUD operations.
 - Best practices for serverless application development and troubleshooting AWS services.

----

-Feel free to update this README with more details about your implementation, architecture diagrams, or additional screenshots as needed.